 The provocatively entertaining films of Paul Verhoeven push the boundaries of sex, violence, and accepted good taste to daringly subversive ends.
 Occasioned by his acclaimed new film, Elle, the Film Society revisits the work of one of the most fearless directors of our time.

-Sneak Preview!Paul Verhoeven’s first feature in a decade—and his first in French—ranks among his most incendiary, improbable concoctions: a wry, almost-screwball comedy of manners about a woman (a brilliant Isabelle Huppert) who responds to a rape by refusing the mantle of victimhood.
-An NYFF54 selection.
+Free screening! · Pre-Screening ReceptionPaul Verhoeven’s first film in French ranks among his most incendiary, improbable concoctions: a wry, almost-screwball comedy of manners about a woman (a brilliant Isabelle Huppert) who responds to rape by refusing the mantle of victimhood.

 Extended introduction by Paul Verhoeven and Casper Van Dien on November 15Part comic book-style action adventure, part scathing satire of the military-industrial complex, Starship Troopers is one of the most subversive artistic acts ever perpetrated with a $100 million budget.